 When is the autumnal equinox, what date does the autumnal equinox fall on and when does summer end?

-The autumnal equinox occurs in September, and in the Northern Hemisphere the date marks the end of Summer and beginning of Autumn when the days will start getting shorter and the nights longer.
+The autumnal equinox occurs in September, and in the Northern Hemisphere the date marks the end of Summer and beginning of Autumn.

 The Earth is tilted on its axis, meaning that as it orbits the Sun, the Sun illuminates the northern or southern hemisphere more depending on where the Earth is along its orbit.